drwasho/n00b-Sx/README.md

 **miniwallet.sh**

   Creates a new private key file, with your private key.
 Edit the script if you want to create a new private key file with a different name.

+## Contribute

+If you'd like to contribute, please commit:

+1. Write shell scripts for any remaining commands for [Sx](https://sx.dyne.org/) (WIP) // Please test first
+2. Implement [Zenity](http://www.howtogeek.com/107537/how-to-make-simple-graphical-shell-scripts-with-zenity-on-linux/) wraps for the shell scripts